zzt108/vectool/README.md

 ## Contributing

-Contributions to the **OaiVectorStore** project are welcome!
+Contributions to the **VecTool** project are welcome!
 If you have ideas for improvements, new features, or bug fixes, please feel free to fork the repository and submit a pull request.

 ## License